UPSCb/Tutorial_04_gene_set_enrichment_analysis/README.md

 ## Getting started

-This is the first in a series of tutorials.
+This is the fourth in a series of tutorials.

 1. 01_data_science_intro: an introduction to data science using the `palmerpenguins` package
 2. 02_exploratory_data_analysis: the exploratory data analysis of a public RNA-Seq dataset